J/psi meson: Background to discovery

 The background to the discovery of the was both theoretical and experimental.
 In the 1960s, the first quark models of elementary particle physics were proposed, which said that protons, neutrons, and all other baryons, and also all mesons, are made from fractionally charged particles, the "quarks", originally with three types or "flavors", called up, down, and strange.
 (Later the model was expanded to six quarks, adding the charm, top and bottom quarks.)
 Despite the ability of quark models to bring order to the "elementary particle zoo", they were considered something like mathematical fiction at the time, a simple artifact of deeper physical reasons.

 Starting in 1969, deep inelastic scattering experiments at SLAC revealed surprising experimental evidence for particles inside of protons.
 Whether these were quarks or something else was not known at first.
 Many experiments were needed to fully identify the properties of the sub-protonic components.
 To a first approximation, they indeed were a match for the previously described quarks.

-On the theoretical front, gauge theories with broken symmetry became the first fully viable contenders for explaining the weak interaction after Gerardus 't Hooft discovered in 1971 how to calculate with them beyond tree level.
+On the theoretical front, gauge theories with broken symmetry became the first fully viable contenders for explaining the weak interaction after Gerard 't Hooft discovered in 1971 how to calculate with them beyond tree level.
 The first experimental evidence for these electroweak unification theories was the discovery of the weak neutral current in 1973.
 Gauge theories with quarks became a viable contender for the strong interaction in 1973, when the concept of asymptotic freedom was identified.

 However, a naive mixture of electroweak theory and the quark model led to calculations about known decay modes that contradicted observation: In particular, it predicted Z boson-mediated flavor-changing decays of a strange quark into a down quark, which were not observed.
 A 1970 idea of Sheldon Glashow, John Iliopoulos, and Luciano Maiani, known as the GIM mechanism, showed that the flavor-changing decays would be strongly suppressed if there were a fourth quark (now called the charm quark) that was a complementary counterpart to the strange quark.
 By summer 1974 this work had led to theoretical predictions of what a charm + anticharm meson would be like.

 The group at Brookhaven, (Note: Glenn Everhart, Terry Rhoades, Min Chen, and Ulrich Becker, at Brookhaven first to discerned the 3.1 GeV peak in pair-production rates.) were the first to discern a peak at 3.1 GeV in plots of production rates.
 Ting named it the "J meson".